National Navy of Uruguay: Uruguayan Naval Aviation

-During the 1990s a number of Westland Wessex HcMkII were also bought from Royan Navy and Royal Air Force surplus.
+During the 1990s a number of Westland Wessex HcMkII were also bought from Royal Navy and Royal Air Force surplus.
 By 2000 the last airworthy Fennecs, three Cessna 182 and two Piper Seneca were sold to private collectors.
 After failed negotiations about Catpass 250, Falcon 20 from US Coast Guard and IAI Westwind of Israel Defense Forces, two Handley Page Jetstream TMk 2 were incorporated from the Royal Navy for training and maritime patrol duties.
 They operated until 2010 due to a lack of spare parts for the Turbomeca Astazou XVI C2 turboprop powerplants.
 They are currently on reserve.

 Six MBB Bo-105M were received from Germany in 2006, plus one Helibras Esquilo donated by the Brazilian government.
 Esquilo replaced Bell 47 as helicopter trainer.
 Since 2010 Uruguayan Navy has been interested in the acquisition of six Lockheed S-3 Viking used from USN stocks, but a shortage of funds are delaying any purchase.

 In 2013 was incorporated another Beechcraft Super King Air.
 Despite lack of funding, there are some plans for near future to incorporate a heavier maritime patrol platform like Beechcraft B 350ER, C-212-400 MP or some second hand CN-235 MP Persuader, Be-12 Mail or CL-215, a number of surplus Short S.312 Tucanos from Royal Navy or T-34C-1 Turbo Mentors from US Navy stocks and at least three helicopters for carried based operations, like some Bell 212 ASW, Bell 412EP or refurbished Westland SH-3 Sea King from Royal Navy surplus as a replacement of the declining Wessex fleet.

 By 2018 the Bo-105M were no longer operative.
 They are being replaced by two AB-412 from Italian Coast Guard.

 The small command w/Squadron Group (Grupo de Escuadrones) consists of 2 squadrons and 1 training school.